250 new COVID-19 cases reported by GRDHD on Tuesday

 All persons age 12 or older are eligible for Pfizer and all persons age 18 and older are eligible for Moderna.

-Visit healthdepartment.org or call your local county health.
+Visit healthdepartment.org or call your local county health department.
 The CDC recommends that anyone with any signs or symptoms of COVID-19 get tested, regardless of vaccination status or prior infection.
-If you get tested because you have symptoms or were potentially exposed to the virus, you should stay away from others pending test results and follow the advice of your healthcare provider or a public health professional.
+If you get tested because you have symptoms or were potentially exposed to the virus, you should stay away from others pending test results and follow the advice of your health care provider or a public health professional.

 Green River District Health Department is offering free COVID-19 testing.
 To schedule an appointment, visit the GRDHD website, healthdepartment.org, and follow the COVID-19 test prompts or call your local county health department.